One of the first things that new comedians run into when they are trying to get comedy club open mic stage time is what is known as a bringer show.

 A comedy club bringer show is a show that in order for a new comedian to get open mic stage time, they have to bring a certain number of friends to the show.

-If you have ever been to a comedy club open mic, you will immediately notice that most of the new comedians are simply awful — they either have no talent or they do have talent but are largely unprepared for the stage.
+If you have ever been to a comedy club open mic, you will immediately notice that most of the new comedians are simply awful — they either have no talent or they do have talent but are largely unprepared to use that talent when they hit the stage.

 Now here’s where it can get kind of ugly if a new comedian doesn’t understand the dynamics of a bringer show comedy competition…

-The comedian who is going to win a bringer show comedy competition will be the comedian who brings the most people — it will not usually be determined by talent.
+The comedian who is going to win a bringer show comedy competition will be the comedian who brings the most people (and thus will get the most applause for their performance when asked) — it will not usually be determined by talent or the laughs generated by the comedian.

 Take Killer Stand-up comedian Mylo Smith for example.
 In July 2010 he slayed the audience at the HaHa Café in Los Angeles at a bringer show comedy competition.
 His PAR Score was 46 (an average of 27.6 seconds of laughter per performing minute).